iovation/rpmcpan/README.md

 * `name`: The name of the downloaded distribution.
 Useful when the `archive` value is different from the name -- that is, when the tarball name is different from the name of the directory in which it's unpacked.
+* `version_format`: A string specifying the format to use for RPM version numbers.
+Normally should not be set, as the CPAN distribution version is generally sufficient.
+However, because RPM's `repmvercmp()` routine employs a segmented (by ".") `strcmp` to compare versions a release using a decimal version can sometimes screw up.
+For example, Number-Phone 3.0014 was followed by 3.1, but RPM though that 3.0014 was newer, as it evaluates it as 3.14.
+The solution was to specify `version_format` as `1.1111`, which is to say "at least one digit, a decimal point, and at least 4 digits`, which causes 3.1 to resolve to 3.1000.
+The format affects only the RPM version and the version for main module in the "provides" metadata.
+The format may use any character other than a dot (".") to specify version parts; it's only the number of characters that matters: `x.xxxx`, `0.0000`, or `a.abcd` would work equally well.
 * `missing_prereqs`: A list of JSON objects describing required modules missing from the metadata downloaded from MetaCPAN.
 Requires these keys:
     * `module`: Name of the required module.